pshtif/Dash/Documentation/Nodes.md

 #### *SpawnImage*

 This node spawns a game object with an Image component attached to it.

-_This node imherits RetargetNodeBase so it can be locally retargeted without affecting the node data flow._

 ```
 spawnedName - specifies the name that will be assigned as name of the spawned game object